eellak/gsoc17-donationbox/Database/README.md

 Furthermore, this user would be nice can be added it through a nice user interface.

-*For now, we have only one user (the same for both jobs) and his credentials are given in the [configuration file](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/config.php).*
+For now, we have only one user (the same for both jobs) and his credentials are given in the [configuration file](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/config.php).
+But it is not enough to give his credentials to this file.
+We need to create this user in the database and even more give to him full access.

+So, log in to the database as root user and create the user named `db_admin` with password `123456789` :

+`CREATE USER 'db_admin'@'localhost' IDENTIFIED BY '123456789';`

+`GRANT ALL PRIVILEGES ON donationbox_network.* TO 'db_admin'@'localhost';`

+`FLUSH PRIVILEGES;`

+`QUIT`

+If you have the corresponding credentials and the [configuration file](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/config.php) the [index.php](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/index.php) page will work properly.

 ____
 #### The users of donation boxes.
 These will be the users of the donation boxes.
 For each donation box there will also be the respective user.